-The most important part of any backup plan is deciding which files need to be included in a backup.
+The first and arguably most important part of any backup plan is deciding which files need to be included in a backup.
 For example, it may not be important to make a backup of the operating system files as an operating system can be re-installed.
 The same applies to applications, but not necessarily the application configuration files.
 If users are sharing files, e.g. documents on a cloud system, then you will want to backup the original files from the cloud and not the local copies of those files.
 Some files may be stored remotely, e.g. web sites, databases, images, etc. and so the backup needs to include those remote files.

 An automated backup process should also be configured to notify you if it fails.
 For example, it could email a log file when errors occur.
 Periodic checks should also be made to make sure the failure notifications are working as expected.